-Adam and Hannie’s son, Arjo, who now runs the family dairy operation.
+Adam and Hannie’s son & daughter-in-law, Arjo & Baukje, run the family dairy operation.

 Using milk from their own dairy herd, Mountainoak Cheese pumps their milk from the barn directly to the cheese factory where they craft their Gouda.
 Today, Mountainoak makes over twenty different varieties of Gouda that span everything from their multi-award-winning GOLD Farmstead Gouda to wild nettle Gouda, black truffle gouda, and many other varieties in between.

 In recent years, Mountainoak Cheese has also begun crafting fresh cheese curds (we LOVE the ones with cracked black pepper) and quark, a fresh cheese similar in texture and flavour to Greek yogurt that can be used to eat by the bowl or in your baking.